StarCrusher96/Kerbal-Star-Systems-2/README.md

   - Previous KSS2 versions (1.x) are not compatable in the same game with this version.
 It will crash your game.

   - [GitHub](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/releases)
-       - Download KSS2_Core.2.0.zip  Unzip the file and copy the KSS2 directory into your GameData directory
+       - Download KSS2_Core.2.0.zip  Unzip the file into your GameData directory
-       - Download the desired KSS2 system.
-Unzip the file and also copy the KSS2 directory into your GameData directory.
+       - Download the desired KSS2 system(s).
+Unzip the file into your GameData directory.
 	   - Download ContractPack.2.0.zip if you wish to use contracts.
-Unzip the file and copy the KSS2 directory into your GameData directory.
+Unzip the file into your GameData directory.
        - Volumetric EVE is natively supported by KSS2.
 Legacy EVE is not currently supported, but is being worked on.
   * With Core, SystemAethera, SystemAlphaCentauri, SystemLuhman16, ContractPack, the `KSS2`-folder should look like this.